ncsa/Nightingale_real/docs/source/software/python.rst

 Introduction
 ============
 Python is an interpreted, high-level, general-purpose programming language.
-Python and Python packages are available via the the `Python Package Index (PyPI) <https://pypi.org/>`_ , which hosts thousands of third-party modules for Python.
+Python and Python packages are available via the `Python Package Index (PyPI) <https://pypi.org/>`_ , which hosts thousands of third-party modules for Python.
 Both Python’s standard library and the community-contributed modules allow for endless possibilities.
 Anaconda also provides a Python environment with python packages.

 Versions
 ========